-In July 2019, the University announced a new target for carbon reduction, which commits us to reducing energy-related (scope 1 and 2) carbon emissions to absolute zero by 2048, with a steep 75% decrease on 2015 emissions by 2030.
+The University of Cambridge is committed to reducing carbon emissions from its estate.
+The University's Carbon Reduction Strategy commits to reducing energy-related (scope 1 and 2) carbon emissions from the University's operational estate to absolute zero by 2048, with a steep 75% decrease on 2015 emissions by 2030.
+Progress against this commitment is reported annually in the University's Reports and Financial Statements and in an Annual Environmental Sustainability Report1